 Any activity the state puts money into will stimulate the economy.
 Government can stimulate the economy with good things, things that help people build wealth.

 We are told one of the primary rationales for state-sanctioned casinos is to “create jobs” but facts show that casinos leave behind far more gambling addicts than jobs.
-According to the most recent numbers made available by the Illinois Gambling Board, the total enrollment of citizens in the state’s voluntary Self-Exclusion Program was 11,119 and the total number of full and part-time casino jobs was 7,137 – almost 35% higher.
-Thousands more gambling addicts have banned themselves from the state’s casinos because their lives have been ruined than there are people who work inside the state’s casinos.
+In state after state, the total enrollment of citizens in the state’s voluntary Self-Exclusion Program was considerably higher in the amount of people who work in the states, Casinos, including part-time jobs.

 But that figure is literally the tip of the iceberg.
 The actual amount of gambling addicts created by state-sanctioned casinos is far greater than the number of citizens who have self-excluded.
 That’s because only about 10% of people experiencing problems with gambling seek help from problem gambling services- 90% never even come forward for help.